 The primary goal of a general reappraisal is to be equitable.
 This means to fairly, equally and uniformly appraise property at its true value in money (market value).
 It is not the purpose of a reappraisal to increase revenues or to provide tax breaks.
 Since ad valorem taxes (property taxes) are based on value, it is important that all property be valued periodically on a uniform basis.
 Since market value appraisals are the foundation for assessments, equalized values create equalized and uniform taxes.

 North Carolina statutes require that the proposed schedules, standards and rules that will be used in appraising real property be submitted to the Board of County Commissioners and made available for public inspection.
-Cumberland County’s Proposed Draft Schedule of Values was presented to the Board of County Commissioners on October 7, 2025.
-The Board of Commissioners Adopted the Schedule of Values on November 4, 2024.
+The full process for the review, adoption, and finalizing of the Cumberland County 2025 Schedule of Values has been completed.

-This Draft is available for review through a link below.
+The Adopted 2025 Schedule of Values is available through a link below.

 Also provided is a link to the 2025 Property Revaluation Brochure which provides additional information.
 Any questions should be directed to our office.